-When WCW was purchased by WWF, they would still be holding the tag belts meaning the WWF had to bring them in as part of the doomed to failure invasion angle.
-It was fitting though as the Invasion went down as being a really odd, bizarre series of events, and Adams had a knack for landing himself in the middle of these.
+When WWF purchased WCW, they would still hold the tag belts meaning the WWF had to bring them in as part of the doomed to failure invasion angle.
+It was fitting, though, as the Invasion went down as being a really odd, bizarre series of events, and Adams had a knack for landing himself in the middle of these.
 This time the weirdness came from when KroniK found itself managed by Stevie Richards, of all people, for seemingly no rhyme or reason other than the fact Stevie somehow always ended up leading a stable if you left him alone for too long.

-The tag team ended up feuding with Undertaker and Kane, and that went exactly as one would expect.
+The tag team ended up feuding with Undertaker and Kane, which went exactly as one would expect.
 Adams was never the best wrestler by anyone’s definition, and Clarke was nothing to write home about either, and on top of that, if Undertaker wasn’t willing to make DDP look good, he sure as hell was going to do KroniK no favors at all in their feud.
 Shocking no one, their cage match won the Observer’s award for Worst Worked Match in 2001, and they were quickly released from their contracts.

-KroniK would continue wrestling where wrestler Brian Adams started his career in Japan winning the All Japan Pro Wrestling Tag Team Championships in the process.
-The last match of wrestler Brian Adams’ career would be a memorable one which saw Kronik take on the team of Japanese legend Keiji Mutoh and Bill Goldberg with possibly the most ridiculous entrance of all time.
-Seriously, instead of starting in the locker room, he starts walking about three blocks away from the arena, going to the locker room to change mid-entrance, and instead of cops or security escorting him, it was members of the Japanese military.
+KroniK would continue wrestling where wrestler Brian Adams started his career in Japan, winning the All Japan Pro Wrestling Tag Team Championships in the process.
+The last match of wrestler Brian Adams’ career would be a memorable one, which saw Kronik take on the team of Japanese legend Keiji Mutoh and Bill Goldberg with possibly the most ridiculous entrance of all time.
+Seriously, instead of starting in the locker room, he starts walking about three blocks away from the arena, going to the locker room to change mid-entrance.
+Instead of cops or security escorting him, it was members of the Japanese military.